Do you want to redirect users to a random post in WordPress?

 For more information on how to place the shortcode, please see our guide on how to add a shortcode in WordPress.

-When readers click on the button, they will be redirected to a random blog post on your WordPress website.
+When readers click on the random redirect button, they will be sent to a random blog post on your WordPress website.

-If you are using one of the newer block-based themes, then you can also add this button to any template or template part.
+If you are using a block-based WordPress theme, then you can also add this button to any template or pattern in the Full Site Editor.

 To get started, head over to Appearance » Editor in the WordPress dashboard.

-You can now click on the template or template part you want to edit.
+You can now click on the template or template part you want to edit, like the homepage or an archive page.

 As an example, we will add the ‘Random Post’ button to the 404 page template, but the steps will be exactly the same no matter which template you select.